 Thanks to satellite tracking we know that some young birds of migratory long-lived raptors are summering in Northwest Africa after spending the winter in West Africa.
 For example, after spring migration immature Short-toed Snake Eagles spent the summer in Northwest Africa instead of heading to their European breeding areas.

 Another example is the Egyptian Vulture.
-It’s well known that immature birds of this species spend the first few years in their wintering area in the Sahel before returning to their breeding areas (see for example Meyburg et al. 2004).
+It’s well known that immature birds of this species spend the first few years in their wintering area in the Sahel before returning to their breeding areas.
 Summering in North Africa, however, has just been discovered.
-Three captive-born vultures released in Italy by ‘Associazione CERM’ and partners spent their first years in Africa, mainly in Niger.
+Three captive-born vultures released in Italy by ‘Associazione CERM’ and their partners spent their first years in Africa as usual.
 However, the surprise is that in their second year they moved northward to North Africa where they spent a few months before returning to Niger at the end of the summer.
 This migratory behaviour is yet to be discovered in wild-born Egyptian Vultures.

 If Cid spends this summer in North Africa, it would be a first for his species.